 - Right-click a geodatabase and click New > Raster Dataset.

 - Type the name of the new raster dataset.

-No extension is needed, since it will be stored within a geodatabase.
+No file extension is needed, since it will be stored within a geodatabase.

-- Set the Cell Size of the geodatabase raster dataset.
+- For Cellsize, set the cell size of the geodatabase raster dataset.

-- Set the Pixel Type for the geodatabase raster dataset.
+- For Pixel Type, set the pixel type for the geodatabase raster dataset.

 - Click the Spatial Reference for Raster button to set the spatial coordinate system.

 - For Number of Bands, type the number of bands that the raster dataset will contain.